Be a Citizen Scientist

 Unfortunately there are plenty of other ‘hot spots’ for pests where parks have little to no protection - and need your help.
 We encourage you to look up your closest park and latest chew card results and ask yourself if you would be able to volunteer an hour or two per year to help protect it through trapping or baiting.

-To get involved in the 2024 survey and volunteer to lay out cards and re-collect - read this year’s fact sheet and use this short form to sign up!
+You can read more about it from last year's 2024 fact sheet and use this short form to sign up!
 We will get in touch via phone or email with more information in June to find something that suits your availability and interests.

 Record any living species you find using iNaturalist - it’s quick, easy and fun!
 You can record absolutely anything as long as it's alive (or once was)!
 Plants, birds, insects, spiders, fish, fungi, lichen, and more.
 The life you find can be the whole organism or just part of it - alive or dead.
 It may be photographed or you may only be able to record the sounds it makes.